 Idea killer 7 - Stall it

-This idea killer tactic focusses on ideas which have gained some initial momentum.
+This idea-killer tactic focuses on ideas which have gained some initial momentum.

 It aims to kill that momentum by creating reasons for a delay.
 To drag things out.
 Slow things down.